The Astrology Podcast

 CB: The secret in terms of manifestation and the idea that anybody can manifest anything that they want just through pure intention or willpower versus recognizing in some instances that’s not necessarily the case, or at least there are some things that are outside of our control and that that’s an important category of events to recognize.

 DRH: Yeah, Saturn influences.
 Saturn puts limits on things and Saturn frames reality.
 And if we even think about… There is like this meta orientation that’s like, well, your soul chose to be incarnated into a particular situation, which like that’s a different conversation than your incarnate human consciousness making a choice to be born into a particular situation.
-I think that’s one of the important things to keep in mind whenever we’re engaging with something like radical self-care or engaging with astrology to comprehend the frameworks of our lives which is the chart is… I think the phrase that you and Ben kept referring to is astrology is not omniscient in that it can’t know all of the detail.
+I think that’s one of the important things to keep in mind whenever we’re engaging with something like radical self-care or engaging with astrology to comprehend the frameworks of our lives which is the chart is… I think the phrase that you and Ben kept referring to is astrology is not omniscient in that it can know all of the details.
 Like a given chart can be for a person.
 It can be for a horse, referring to the Ptolemy reference, which I’m going to let you talk about in just a second.
-But just to kind of go on with that, which is just a super well dignified Jupiter in the context of someone who is systemically marginalized is going to be experienced differently than someone who is systemically extremely elevated because of systemic things.
+But just to kind of go on with that, which is just a super well-dignified Jupiter in the context of someone who is systemically marginalized is going to be experienced differently than someone who is systemically extremely elevated because of systemic things.

 CB: Maybe we should define systemic really quickly for those that are not familiar with the term.

 DRH: Yeah.
 So when I talk about systemic I mean the collection of cultural norms and policies that put limits around people’s existence in some way or that puts structure on people’s existence in some way.
 So for example, whenever people talk about systemic racism, this is not talking about individual people being racist to other individual people.
 It’s things like policies in the mid-20th century, actual policies on books, legal policies that prevented people of certain races from buying houses or getting mortgages or owning property in the same ways that people who were considered white were able to.
-So that then puts the system a lack of ability to build wealth through property for particular populations.
+So that then puts into the system a lack of ability to build wealth through property for particular populations.
 Again, it’s not individual to individual, it’s like policies mean this entire population exists differently than this entire other population or has to encounter things differently than this other population does.